Unifex/docs.tokaido.io/pages/environments.md

 ## Configuring Drupal to use the Tokaido Database
 Your site needs to be told how to access the MySQL database that Tokaido provides.

-When you run `tok init` on a new, Tokaido will ask you if you want to automatically configure this database connection.
+When you run `tok up` on a new, Tokaido will ask you if you want to automatically configure this database connection.
 If you agree, Tokaido will create the file `docroot/sites/default/settings.tok.php` and link to it from `docroot/sites/default/settings.php`.
 It will also add some Tokaido-specific files to your `.gitignore`

-You can optionally manually configure your database connectoin, which can be especially helpful for Drupal multisite configurations.
+You can optionally manually configure your database connection, which can be especially helpful for Drupal multisite configurations.

 To do this, add the following line to the bottom of your `sites/default/settings.php` file: